Yeast Infection Matters & What You Can Do About It

 1. Eat Clean: Eating a balanced diet is rule number one in maintaining a healthy vagina.
 Yeast overgrowth can happen easily when we are shoveling foods high in fat, grease, and preservatives.
 Not eating healthy can also lead to a weakened immune system which in turn can make yeast overgrowth more likely.

 2. Cotton Is Your Friend: If you must wear panties, make sure they are cotton.
 Especially if recurring yeast infections are an issue for you.
 Also, whenever you can try to go commando to give your vagina a little extra breath of fresh air.

-3. Probiotics For Life: Taking a daily probiotic supplement is an absolute must in helping prevent recurring yeast infections.
+3. Probiotics For Life: Taking a daily probiotic supplement for yeast infections is an absolute must in helping prevent recurring infections.
 Probiotics are also good for the gut which is the center of health and fundamental in maintaining a strong immune system.

 4. Consider Progestin-Only Birth Control: Estrogen-based birth control, such as combination birth control pills, may cause issues with yeast.
 Progestin-only mini pills and IUDs are a better option if you can swing it.
 Spermicides can also have an impact on the vaginal environment, and friction during sex can definitely alter the ecology of a well-balanced vagina.
 Consider using water-based lubricants (no glycerin) as well.

 5. Tea Tree Oil: The essential oil derived from tea tree leaves has been proven to be an anti-fungal solution against yeast and should only be applied to the outside of the vagina, not internally.
 But be careful, some vaginas are more sensitive than others and we recommend doing a light test before going all the way with this natural remedy.